az-digital/arizona-bootstrap/site/content/docs/2.0/getting-started/build-tools.md

 ## Traditional Twitter Bootstrap Tooling Setup

-Twitter Bootstrap provides a configuration file for called `_config.yml` for the static site builing software (Jekyll), but Arizona Bootstrap omits this, providing instead a template that must have various placeholders filled in to produce the usable version of this file.
-The script `scripts/create-jekyll-config` automates this process, and can pull some settings like the current version number directly from the `package.json` file, but depends on the `jq` JSON parsing utility to do this.
+Twitter Bootstrap provides a configuration file for called `config.yml` for the static site builing software (Hugo), but Arizona Bootstrap omits this, providing instead a template that must have various placeholders filled in to produce the usable version of this file.
+The script `scripts/create-hugo-config` automates this process, and can pull some settings like the current version number directly from the `package.json` file, but depends on the `jq` JSON parsing utility to do this.
 The environment variables that can modify its behavior are
 - `AZ_SHORT_VERSION` Short (generally two-digit) documentation version
 - `AZ_SITE_BASE_URL` Pefix to add after the host to all URLs served locally
 - `AZ_SITE_HOST` Name or IP address at which to serve the documentation site